iOS Embedded Content

 A Scene using an Embedded Content view styleThis is the source of the content that will be displayed in the view.

-Embedded Content behavior is the same as In-App AutomationsMessages cached on users’ devices and displayed when users meet certain conditions within your app, such as viewing a particular screen or opening the app a certain number of times., SurveysA question-and-answer experience used to collect and aggregate feedback or generate a net promoter score.
-Surveys are cached on users’ devices and displayed when users meet certain conditions within your app, such as viewing a particular screen or opening the app a certain number of times., and modal and fullscreen Scenes:
+Embedded Content behavior is the same as In-App AutomationsMessages cached on users’ devices and displayed when users meet certain conditions within your app, such as viewing a particular screen or opening the app a certain number of times. and modal and fullscreen Scenes:

 • The content displays only within the app.